Mesha Sankranti

 Mesha Sankranti (also called Mesha Sankramana or Hindu Solar New Year) refers to the first day of the solar cycle year, that is the solar New Year in the Hindu luni-solar calendar.
 The Hindu calendar also has a lunar new year, which is religiously more significant.
 The solar cycle year is significant in Assamese, Odia, Punjabi, Malayalam, Tamil, and Bengali calendars.

 The day represents specific solar movement according to ancient Sanskrit texts.
 Mesha Sankranti is one of the twelve Sankranti in the Indian calendar.
 The concept is also found in Indian astrology texts wherein it refers to the day of transition of the Sun into the Aries zodiac sign.

 The day is important in solar and lunisolar calendars followed on the subcontinent.
 Mesha Sankranti falls on 13 April usually, sometimes 14 April.
-This day is the basis for major Hindu, Sikh and Buddhist festivals, of which Vaisakhi and Vesak are the best known.
+This day is the basis for major Hindu, Sikh and Buddhist festivals, of which Pohela Boishakh, Vaisakhi, and Vesak are the best known.